|

 A few other notes about Narrows clothing:

-• If you go with the bib package, it’s also not a bad idea to bring an extra top layer that is easy to pack in in case you slip and get wet.
+- If you go with the bib package, you may want to consider bringing an extra top layer that is easy to pack in case you slip and get wet.
 We saw a group where one person got splashed and then quickly switched out for a dry layer.
 Staying dry is crucial for being comfortable.

 Getting to the Trailhead